Alright folks. A moderate revision here! I entered this in a contest on Inkitt, and saw my self saying "WTF, did I write."

 The jedi were at a loss.
 Sure they had many allies on the outer rim, but not many of them had connections to those who could give them an edge in the war.
 After the whole issue on Christophosis, they needed all the help they could muster.

 "You would like to know whose father I killed."
 He assumed gruffly.
 Ahsoka shied back and nodded her head.
+The same curiosity was shared by his fellow Masters.
+Master Yoda, on the other hand, dreaded this topic.
+But her permitted it nonetheless.
+After all, it was already out of the barn house.
 "The man that I killed was a bounty hunter," he explained in rough tone, "But little did I know, his daughter was watching."
 Windu seemed to be on edge with Jabba's inquiry.
 One might even say that he wasn't all too comfortable with it.
-But it seemed even harder for him to talk about it, more than anything.
-"And since that day she has sworn to kill me."
+But it seemed even harder for him to talk about it more than anything.
+"And since that day, she has sworn to kill me."

-"Master Windu," Luminara spoke up, "There are many hunters out there that wish to see us dead.
+"Master Windu," Luminara spoke up.
+The incredulity was thick in her voice, "There are many hunters out there that wish to see us dead!
 What is it about this one girl that has you so uneasy?"

 "A bounty hunter who is force sensitive?"
 Anakin questioned skeptically.
+Anyone can be a Jedi.
+Their occupation isn't a deciding factor.
 "Once more, she was never picked up?
-Seems a bit farfetched don't you think?"
+Seems a bit farfetched, don't you think?"
 He tried to laugh off.

 "Rare it may be, impossible it is not."
 Yoda said, "Many younglings we do not see.
 Those that escape us, are found later.
 This girl despises Windu.
 Join the jedi, she may not."